sst/guide/_chapters/login-with-aws-cognito.md

 };
 {% endhighlight %}

-And to load it into our login form simply import it by adding the following to the header of our `Login` container.
+{% include code-marker.html %} And to load it into our login form simply import it by adding the following to the header of our Login container in `src/containers/Login.js`.

 {% highlight javascript %}
 import config from '../config.js';